Evaluating Cooling Center Coverage Using Persistent Homology of a Filtered Witness Complex: Data Collection

 \subsection{Heat Vulnerability Index Data Collection and Processing}

-The following Shapefiles were downloaded in Feb 2024 to create the HVI score maps:
+The following Shapefiles were downloaded in February 2024 to create the HVI maps:

 \begin{enumerate}[itemsep=2pt,leftmargin=0.7cm] \item TIGER/Line Shapefile, Current, State, Massachusetts, Census Blocks \item TIGER/Line Shapefile, 2021, State, Texas, Census Blocks \item TIGER/Line Shapefile, 2021, State, Oregon, Census Blocks \item TIGER/Line Shapefile, 2021, State, Florida, Census Blocks \end{enumerate} Data on the typical afternoon temperature, the percentage of the area covered in tree canopy, number of individuals who are under 5, and number of individuals who are older than 65 was retrieved from the National Integrated Heat Health Information System (NIHHIS).
 The dataset was created as part of the National Oceanic and Atmospheric Administration's (NOAA's) ``U.S. Urban Heat Island Mapping Campaign."
 Data on the area \textit{not} covered in tree canopy was found by subtracting the data on the percent of area covered in tree canopy in a given census tract from 100.
-We verified the independence of these four variables using variance inflation factor (VIF).
-Those results are presented in Table \ref{table:VIF}.
-For further information on the data variables and the data's geographical scope refer to \cite{heatUSUrban}.
+Figure~\ref{fig:HVI_figs_all} shows the the individual HVI variables for each city.

+Our motivation for incorporating these particular four variables into our measure of vulnerability is detailed as follows.
+Firstly, one can imagine that a warmer census block with few trees may not fare well during an extreme heat event.
+Secondly, being over the age of 65 puts an individual more at risk of heat related mortality due to social isolation and a lack of mobility to get assistance when faced with emergencies \cite{CVAReport}.
+Lastly, because children thermoregulate less effectively than adults, they are more likely to respond poorly during extreme heat events \cite{CVAReport}.
+The census block is interpreted to be at greater risk when its HVI is higher.